m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 ### Values

 I value friendship, being helpful, being optimistic, keeping my promises, and not being selfish.

+### Beginning of my journey

+I met the digital world through video games when I was 12.
+I was creating custom race maps, changing some in-game models (like vehicles) or textures (like uniforms, faces, roads) by using a special editor and photoshop for the GTA San Andreas.

+Later on, I decided to develop my own games with Unity3D on my wretched laptop.
+But all the online documents were in English and I wasn't knowledgeable back then.
+But I tried hard to make games by reading the documents with the help of google translate (at that time, translation wasn't efficient as today).

+I loved game development too much and learned the basics of C#/Javascript.
+You can see one of my work on [youtube](https://www.youtube.com/watch?v=oHWbQTBnVNk&t) (if it is not removed in your area because of the copyright reasons.)
+If you decide to watch it, I suggest you turn down the volume of the video 😅

 ### Goals and Interests